johannschopplich/duecss/README.md

 It extends the Tailwind CSS reset, adds sensible [global defaults](./styles/base/global.scss) as well as some generic [rules](./src/rules) and [shortcuts](./src/shortcuts.ts).

-Sometimes, you may want to use all the power of an on-demand utility engine like UnoCSS or Tailwind, but write custom CSS as well, while accessing the color, spacing variables etc you've defined in your configuration.
+Sometimes, you may want to use all the power of an on-demand utility engine like UnoCSS or Tailwind, but write custom CSS as well, while accessing the color, spacing variables etc. you've defined in your configuration.
 That's where DueCSS bridges the gap.

 ## Key Features